Best Gym Headphones For Every Budget

 Even though the best gym headphones aren’t in my opinion over ears, the ATH-50x is definitely the headphone to buy regardless.
 If you do prefer over ears though then get the ATH-50x for sure.
 These are the very best overall headphones outside of gym.
+[Our review]

 Over ears or earbuds for gym

 Going with either over ears or earbuds is totally up to you.
 If you are more into cardio then earbuds are probably the more reasonable choice.
 Earbuds have also got far better noise isolation, not to mention that they are usually a lot cheaper.
 The size is also a huge plus as they are a lot easier to carry around.

 But I have also seen plenty of people rocking big over ear headphones in the gym so its nothing new or unusual.
 Over ears plus is that they have better sound quality but they are also more expensive because of that.

 It really comes down to personal preference.
 I personally use earbuds.